What this calculator does

 - Under-eating protein while trying to lose fat

-- Changing calories every few days instead of evaluating trends over 2–3 weeks
+- Changing calories every few days instead of evaluating trends over two to three weeks

 Should you track macros too?